-T-Mobile 4G LTE network due to hit Kansas City shortly after Las Vegas launchAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile 4G LTE network due to hit Kansas City shortly after Las Vegas launchAlex Wagner - Editorial Director of News and Content

 T-Mobile confirmed earlier this month at CES that its 4G LTE network would be launching in Las Vegas soon, and now we know which city will be next in line to receive Magenta LTE.
 T-Mobile CTO Neville Ray recently revealed to FierceWireless that his carrier's LTE service will be going live in Kansas City shortly after it launches in Las Vegas.
 Those are the same two cities that first saw T-Mobile's 1900MHz HSPA+ coverage last year, and Ray teased that T-Mobile's LTE rollout will follow the same path as its 1900MHz HSPA+ push.
 After T-Mo's 1900MHz HSPA+ coverage went live in K.C. last year, the Baltimore, Houston and Washington D.C. markets were next in line to get it.